-One of the Finnish composer’s most frequently performed pieces, the concerto comprises a single movement divided into five sections.
+Kensington Symphony Orchestra is joined by leading soloist Julian Bliss for a performance of Magnus Lindberg’s dazzling Clarinet Concerto (2001-02).
+One of the Finnish composer’s most frequently performed pieces, the work comprises a single five-section movement.
 Restless but rhapsodic, its joyous evocation of nature has been described as “contemporary in language but sensuously easy on the ear”.
-Brimming with virtuosity, it is an ideal fit for Collins, acclaimed as “one of the best clarinetists walking the planet” by the Times.

 Music by Ravel book-ends the programme, which opens with Rapsodie espagnole (1907-08), one of the composer’s first major works for orchestra.
 Drawing on his Basque heritage, the colourful four-movement piece moves from the stillness of night to Spanish dances and a dazzling fiesta.